lukiwieser/aave-liquidation-risk/README.md

 #### Correlation of liquidations and asset price

 Next, let's look if liquidations correlate when the price of a cryptocurrency changes.
-Due to time constraints, we just look at the price of ETH.
+Due to time constraints, we only look at the price of ETH.

 ![correlation-liquidations-and-price](docs/correlation-liquidations-and-price.png)